kdpuvvadi/omada-ansible/README.md

 *   `sudo tpeap status`     -- show the status of Controller;
 *   `sudo tpeap start`     -- start the Omada Controller;
 *   `sudo tpeap stop`     --stop running the Omada Controller.

+## Limitation

+* Does not work on CentOS 8 based linux distribution.